slightknack/slightknack.dev/content/blog/rust-cycles.md

 This does not uphold Rust's *Aliasable XOR Mutable* requirement, because we're holding an immutable borrow (in `w`) and a mutable borrow (in `y`) at the same time!

 # Inductive Datatypes
 With the basics of borrow checking out of the way, let's talk data.
-Rust requires that all data has exactly one owner.
+Rust requires that all data have exactly one owner.
 When working with inductive datatypes (loosely anything tree-like; e.g. can easily serialize to JSON), this requirement is not much of an issue:

 ```rust
 struct User {